Sreejavm/DATA-512-Project-Repo/data-512-a2/Readme.md

 ## Dataset Sources:

-The Datasets used in the analysis can be found below
+The Datasets used in the analysis can be found below.
+In the analysis, wget is used to directly download the dataset since the dataset could not be uploaded entirely due to size limitations

 Toxicity - [Datasets](https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Toxicity/4563973)